Bahrain activist al-Khawaja to travel home, press for father's release

 "Abdulhadi al-Khawaja's health is stable with no serious concerns," it said.

+The Sunni Muslim Al Khalifa dynasty has kept a lid on dissent since Riyadh sent troops to help it crush an "Arab Spring" uprising in 2011 by the mostly Shi'ite opposition.
+Bahrain accuses Shi'ite Iran of fomenting unrest, charges Teheran denies.

-Tensions in Bahrain's prisons emerged as Washington and Manama signed a strategic security and economic agreement which U.S. Secretary of State Antony Blinken said would expand defence and intelligence collaboration between the two countries.
+Tensions in Bahrain's prisons emerged as Washington and Manama signed a strategic security and economic agreement.

 ((aziz.elyaakoubi@thomsonreuters.com; +966508650537; Reuters Messaging: aziz.elyaakoubi.reuters.com@reuters.net))